-With the exception of the 'select out/select in' line, the maximum signal delay measured between the external pins is specified at 15 nanoseconds.
-The maximum skew between any two signal lines is specified at 1 nanosecond.
+With the exception of the select out/select in line, the maximum signal delay measured between the external pins is specified as 15 nanoseconds.
+The maximum skew between any two signal lines is specified as 1 nanosecond.
+The delay for the bus lines must not exceed the delay for the tag lines.

-The sRL publication for each control unit and channel must define, for each possible interface implementation, the value of its internal resistance for the signal lines and for the 'select out/select in' line-pair.
+The SRL OEMI publication for each control unit and channel must define, for each possible interface implementation, the value of its internal resistance for the signal lines and for the select out/select in line-pair.

 External Cabling: The cable length available for the interconnection of channel and control units is primarily limited by the resistance to the interface lines which is contributed by the channel and the control units.
-For specific control units, the signal delays due to cable length will require that the control unit be relatively close to the channel.
+For specific control units, the signal delays due to cable length require that the control unit be relatively close to the channel.
 However, the maximum allowable cable length is limited by total series resistance between drivers and receivers, if signal cable delay requirements are met for each attached control unit.

-The maximum external connector-to-connector cable length for unrestricted general systems configurations is determined by the combined internal resistance specification for 'select out/select in.'
+The maximum external connector-to-connector cable length for unrestricted general systems configurations is determined by the combined internal resistance specification for 'select out/select in'.
 The maximum line resistance for the total 'select out/select in' loop must not be greater than 52.5 ohms for worst-case conditions.

-In certain customized installations where 'sclect out' is redriven at the end of the cable, the maximum cable length will be determined by the 2.0-ohm internal control unit and channel resistance specifications for the signal lines other than 'select out' and 'select in.'
+In certain customized installations where 'select out' is redriven at the end of the cable, the maximum cable length is determined by the 1.0-ohm internal control unit and channel resistance specifications for the signal lines other than select out and select in.
 In this case, the maximum cable length can be calculated by using the 33-ohm driver-to-receiver maximum line resistance specification for worst-case conditions.